Paterson True Blues: History

 In the late 19th century, the northern New Jersey area of Paterson, Kearny and Newark began producing dozens of talented teams which drew their rosters from the region's textile mills, the True Blues themselves were born in 1887.
 Their first near success came in the 1894 American Football Association’s American Cup.

 That year, Paterson went to the final before falling to the Fall River Olympics.
-Paterson won its first Cup title in 1896 under manager Herbert Newton.
-They would be the only Paterson team to win the American Cup.
-Their second triumph came in 1908 guided by John Watt while the third was in 1913 with manager John Hall.
+Paterson won its first Cup title in 1896 under coach John Watt, their second in 1909, while the third was in 1913 with coach John Hall.
 In 1897, Paterson joined the National Association Football League, the top professional league in the U.S. at the time.

 Paterson immediately established itself as the best in the league, taking the championship in its first season.
 Paterson won its second league title the next season, but around the start of the 20th century, soccer in the U.S. went into a brief decline.
 As a result, both the NAFBL and the American Cup were suspended.
-The Cup resumed play in 1905 and the NAFBL in 1907.
+The Cup resumed play in 1906 and the NAFBL the same year.

 They rejoined the NAFBL and remained in the league until 1915.
-In December 1913, Paterson travelled to St. Louis to match up against the best of the St. Louis Soccer League.
+In December 1913, Paterson traveled to St. Louis to match up against the best of the St. Louis Soccer League.

 They fell in their first game against an SLSL All Star team before defeated Columbian Athletic Club and tying St. Leo's, the city’s dominant team.
 After finishing the 1914-1915 NAFBL season at the bottom of the standings with an 0-14-2 record, Paterson withdrew from the league.